Is Disneyland's Rise of the Resistance the Next Indiana Jones and the Temple of the Forbidden Eye?

-In other instances, you are more of a citizen or passenger.
-You have a reason for being in this world.
+In other attractions, you are more of a citizen or passenger in that world.
+You have a reason for being there.
 Characters interact with you and you are more involved and therefore invested in that story (Star Tours, The Matterhorn Bobsleds).

-And in a few unique cases, you become an agent influencing the events of the story or are given control of the attraction itself.
-Your actions have consequences and your choices impact ride outcomes (Buzz Lightyear Astro Blasters, Millenium Falcon: Smuggler’s Run).
+And in a few unique cases, you become an active agent, influencing the events of the story or are given control of the attraction itself.
+Your actions have consequences and your choices impact various ride outcomes (Buzz Lightyear Astro Blasters, Millenium Falcon: Smuggler’s Run).

-Both Indy and Rise probably fall into the second category but in different ways.
+Both Indy and Rise probably fall into the second category but in unique ways.

-You don’t necessarily become Indiana Jones, but you are following in his footsteps, driving through the perils of the Temple of Mara as he did before you.
+You don’t necessarily become Indiana Jones, but you do follow in his footsteps, driving through the perils of the Temple of Mara he's recently explored.
 And if I were Indy, I’d probably be annoyed by a group of tourists setting off booby traps I’d worked so hard to avoid, which is what you encounter when his animatronic interacts with you and your companions along the way.

 Now that’s a pretty epic (and slightly meta) way of pulling you, a tourist at a theme park, into the world of Indiana Jones.
 And I challenge anyone to argue that Indiana Jones isn't the perfect thematic fit for Adventureland.